 While no support obligation is dischargeable, the law differs between types of bankruptcy with respect to debts and divisible marital property.
 For example, it is not unheard of to owe money or debts under a property settlement that does not qualify as support – under Chapter 7 they are not dischargeable, but they may be under Chapter 13.
 If the debt does not qualify as “domestic support” (for example, repairs to the marital home), then it may be dischargeable.

 If marital debt exists during a divorce, and you or your spouse files for bankruptcy under Chapter 7, that debt will not be dischargeable.
 Under Chapter 13, which is structured differently, your spouse may be able to have a non-support obligation wiped out.
-This is something you want to discuss with a bankruptcy attorney.
+This is something you want to discuss with a bankruptcy lawyer.
 A spouse who owes these obligations may benefit from filing a Chapter 13, but there are defenses to the discharge of certain of these obligations.

-Contact An Orlando Bankruptcy Attorney
+Contact An Orlando Bankruptcy Lawyer

-If you or a former spouse are considering bankruptcy after a divorce, you need an attorney who understands how both these processes work.
+If you or a former spouse are considering bankruptcy after a divorce, you need an lawyer who understands how both these processes work.
 The Orlando divorce and bankruptcy lawyers at the firm of Goodblatt · Leo have been handling these types of cases for years, and understand how to best analyze your situation either to write-off an obligation or how to keep it from being written off.
 Contact us today on our website, agoodblatt.com, or call us at 407-228-7007 to book an appointment.